SillyTavern/SillyTavern-Docs/Usage/st-script.md

 Increment in the `/addvar` command performs an addition or subtraction of the value if it can be converted to a number, or otherwise does the string concatenation.

-All slash commands for variable manipulation write the resulting value into the pipe for the next command to use.
+All *slash commands* for variable manipulation write the resulting value into the pipe for the next command to use.
+For *macros*, only "get" type macro returns the value, "add" and "set" are replaced with an empty string instead.

 Now, let's consider the following example: